-PSYC 655 - Health Promotion and Health Policy (3 credits)

-This course will offer an overview of innovative models that promote work with community leaders and policy makers to adopt positive health practices and effective health policies.
-Students will gain an understanding of the relationship of social factors to health, an understanding of health disparities among marginalized communities, and an understanding of community-based programs that are effective in influencing health behavior and health policy.
-Models for community organizing and community building for health will be presented and analyzed.
+PSYC 655 - Health Promotion and Health Policy (3 credits) This course will offer an overview of innovative models that promote work with community leaders and policy makers to adopt positive health practices and

-PSYC 660I - Psychology Student Designed Independent Studies (1-9 credits)

-Student-designed independent studies give Metropolitan State students the opportunity to plan their own study.
+PSYC 660I - Psychology Student Designed Independent Studies (1-9 credits) Student-designed independent studies give Metropolitan State students the opportunity to plan their own study.
 This type of independent learning strategy can be useful because it allows students: to study a subject in more depth, at a more advanced level; to pursue a unique project that requires specialized study; to draw together several knowledge areas or interests into a specialized study; to test independent learning capabilities and skills; or to use special learning resources in the community, taking advantage of community education opportunities which, in themselves, would not yield a full college competence.
 Students should contact their academic advisor for more information.